There are so many ways to tell a story. Here's one.

 Thank you!

-Disclaimer: Erika Larsen is a complimentary and alternative health care practitioner and is not licensed by the state of New Mexico.
+Disclaimer: Erika Larsen is a complimentary and alternative health care practitioner and is not licensed by the state of California.
 There is currently no license available for the services provided.
-All services and treatments provided are complementary or alternative to health care services provided by health care practitioners currently licensed by the state of New Mexico.
+All services and treatments provided are complementary or alternative to health care services provided by health care practitioners currently licensed by the state of California.